DPL-CS2/AllSpecPlugin/README.md

 ## Exec

-Use `css_allspec` command on server console (you have to setup SteamID on `admins.json` before)
+Use `css_allspec` command on server console

 ## Contributors

-Thanks T3Marius and varkit for the start idea.
+Thanks T3Marius and varkit for the start idea;
+Thanks @wiruwiru for help with plugin improvements.